staceysalamon-aiven/test-aiven-docs/docs/tools/aiven-console/howto/create-orgs-and-units.md

     organization.
 You can search for projects by name.
 1. Click **Create organization**.

 </TabItem>
 <TabItem value="terraform" label="Terraform example usage">

 <TerraformSample filename="resources/aiven_organization/resource.tf" />

-More information on the organizational unit resource and its configuration options are avaialble in the
+More information on the organization resource and its configuration options are available in the
 [Terraform documentation](https://registry.terraform.io/providers/aiven/aiven/latest/docs/resources/organizational_unit).

 </TabItem>